 Raja Ampat is a diver’s mecca situated in West Papua, Indonesia’s easternmost province.

 Its isolated location makes it relatively hard to reach, but this also makes Raja Ampat a pristine underwater paradise, far from congestion, pollution and crowded tourist spots.

-It requires a lengthy journey to get there, and it’s by far the most expensive place to visit in Indonesia, but that hasn’t stopped a steady stream of travellers keen to experience what is dubbed ‘the last paradise on earth.’
+It requires a lengthy journey to get to Raja Ampat, making it, by far, the most expensive place to visit in Indonesia.
+However, that hasn’t stopped a steady stream of travellers keen to experience what is dubbed ‘the last paradise on earth.’
 Raja Ampat’s coral reefs are rightly called the ‘bullseye of biodiversity’ with more varieties of marine life than anywhere on the planet.
 This is a destination that should be right at the top of the bucket list.

 Wondering if Raja Ampat is worth the expense and the long journey?
 If you’re looking for pristine beaches with virtually no other tourists, turquoise waters, and abundant marine life, Raja Ampat simply cannot be beaten.
 We recommend visiting during the dry season from October to April.

 Read on for a step-by-step guide to this amazing archipelago!

 Quick Answer on Getting to Raja Ampat

 To reach Raja Ampat, you’ll need to fly to Domine Eduard Osok Airport in Sorong.
 This airport is the closest airport to Raja Ampat and is located in the largest city in the province.

 Direct flights are available only from Makassar and Jakarta, or you can take an indirect flight from Bali, Lombok, and Flores.
 From Sorong, it takes about 15 minutes to the harbour from where you can take a 2-hour ferry.